-The Holy Spirit, the third Person of the blessed Godhead, was in the world before God’s work of redemption was accomplished in his Son.
+The Holy Spirit, the Third Person of the blessed Godhead, was in the world before God’s work of redemption was accomplished in his Son.
 Upon the completion of redemption, He was sent from the Father to those who believe in Him.
 He now works in this world to convict men of sin and to grant them repentance and faith in the Gospel.
 The Holy Spirit unites believers to Jesus Christ in faith, brings about the new birth, and dwells within through regeneration.
 He comes to glorify the Son by making real to the Church all that God the Father accomplished through His Son in redemption.
 He is the “Spirit of truth” by which He leads the Church into a right understanding and application of the truth of God’s word and the realities of redemption.
 He gives spiritual gifts to the church for the common good of all believers.
-He is fully God as is the Father and the Son.
+He is fully God, as is the Father and the Son.

 Holy Scripture (the Bible)

-Human beings were tempted by Satan and disobeyed, rebelling against God and now exist in a “fallen” state.
+Human beings were tempted by Satan and disobeyed, rebelling against God, and now exist in a “fallen” state.
 Estranged from his Maker, he became subject to divine wrath.
 Inwardly and outwardly, men and women are depraved and unable to respond to God unless aided by a special work of grace given by God Himself.
 This depravity is both radical and pervasive.
-In himself, unregenerate man is incapable of returning to God and now lives under the dominion of sin and Satan.
-He is at enmity with God, hostile towards God and hateful of God.
+In himself, the unregenerate man is incapable of returning to God and now lives under the dominion of sin and Satan.
+He is at enmity with God, hostile towards God, and hateful of God.
 Fallen, sinful people, regardless of their character or personal attainments in life, are lost and without hope apart from salvation in Christ.

 Man’s Response to the Gospel